Last updated October 13, 2021

 Uganda has seen its fair share of outbreaks before Covid-19: Ebola, Measles, Yellow Fever, and the Marburg Virus, just to name a few.
 Experts are saying their past experience is part of the reason they were so prepared and have seen success minimizing a COVID-19 outbreak.
-The country just recently saw its first (and second) deaths caused by the virus.
-On July 23, a healthcare worker passed away (who was being treated for pneumonia), and the second passed away later that week (an 80-year old woman).
+The country has kept casualties low and saw its first deaths months after other countries.

 Out & About